forio/Epicenter.jl/docs/public/index.md

 * An advance function, that moves the model forward by one time step, persisting any results needed.
 This is useful for models that simulate the behavior of a system over time.
 In our example, this is `advance()`.

 * A reset function, that returns the model to a known state &mdash; often the initial state.
-This is useful for models in which an end user may work through the simulation multiple times at one sitting.
+This is useful for models in which an end user want to clear out the results and start again.
 In practice, its details may be the same as the initialize function, but its purpose is slightly different.
 In our example, this is `reset()`.
+	* Note that this example erases the results when a `reset()` is called.
+An alternative approach is to have the front-end user interface start a new session when the user wants to reset.
+This would preserve the existing results while also allowing the user to start again.
+If you are using the Unicorn platform, you can create a new run (session) with a [POST request to the Run API](https://github.com/forio/unicorn/blob/master/docs/public/run/index.md#post-creating-a-new-run-for-this-project).

 ####Persist variables in exposed methods.